The Children's Community Garden

 Children and their adults reconnecting to nature

 Our ancestors understood that humans are just a part of this web called life.
 Connecting to the earth, nature, and other non-human relatives as a community enforces belonging.
 Children instinctively gravitate to nature.
-Being in nature, and developing a garden space can provide opportunities for kids to engage with the outdoor environment, learn about other life forces, understand cycles and seasons, and see themselves as a part of the whole.
+Being in nature, and developing a garden space, no matter how small, can provide opportunities for kids to engage with the outdoor environment, learn about other life forces, understand cycles and seasons, and see themselves as a part of the whole.
 Returning to nature will not only teach children where food comes from, provide sensory experiences, and promote rich language expression and articulation, but will also develop a climate justice lens and the skills necessary to work through the physical, mental and emotional tolls brought on by living in a concrete world.
-Membership will provide children with access to a weekly online Class Dojo learning environment, providing weekly themes, learning activities, read alongs, and child/instructor interactions.
-Newsletters and updates will be provided to the child's adult through Class Dojo messages.
-In a world where academics is contained to desks, worksheets, and tech, we hope to help provide children a space where they will learn through self awareness and interaction with the natural environment and each other.